Bevy Version:0.16(upcoming / release candidate)

 Bevy Cargo Features

-In Bevy projects, you can enable/disable various parts of Bevy using cargo features.
+You can enable/disable various parts of Bevy using cargo features.

 Many common features are enabled by default.
+Unfortunately, Cargo does not let you just disable individual default features.
 If you want to disable some of them, you need to disable all of them and re-enable the ones you need.
-Unfortunately, Cargo does not let you just disable individual default features.

 Here is how you might configure your Bevy: